Get The Most From Your Candles

 - Remove any black ash that you trimmed before burning your candle again.
 Leaving the ash in the candle may cause discoloration.

-- We recommend cutting it every 4 hours of burn time or if you see an excess amount of black ash (this can case wick smoking).
+- We recommend cutting the wick every 4 hours of burn time or if you see an excess amount of black ash on your wick (this can cause wick smoking).

 - To avoid memory rings, let the candle burn until the entire top layer is liquefied.
 This will allow the candle to melt edge to edge and prevent the inner ring when cooling.